oktadev/okta-blog/_source/_posts/2018-06-05-authentication-vanilla-js.md

 ### Take Your New Vanilla JavaScript App for a Test Drive

 Tab back to your browser and hit refresh.
 You should be able to add and delete meals!

 {% img blog/vanilla-js/calorie-tracker-ice-cream.png alt:"Calorie Tracker with Ice Cream" width:"600" %}{: .center-image }

 ## Add REST Routes to the Express Server

-Now that your frontend can add and remove meals from a local array it's time for you to wire up the backend to store meal data on the server.
-In my previous tutorial [Build a Basic CRUD App with Vue.js and Node](/blog/2018/02/15/build-crud-app-vuejs-node), I showed how you could persist data to SQLite using Sequelize and Epilogue.
+Now that your frontend can add and remove meals from a local array, it's time for you to wire up the backend to store meal data on the server.
+In my previous tutorial [Build a Basic CRUD App with Vue.js and Node](/blog/2018/02/15/build-crud-app-vuejs-node), I showed how to persist data to SQLite using Sequelize and Epilogue.

-But, to keep things simple and focused on the frontend you are going to use a local in-memory store (i.e., an array) on the server.
-Storing data in memory is not for production as every time you restart the server the array resets.
+But, to keep things simple and focused on the front end, you will use a local in-memory store (an array) on the server.
+Storing data in memory is not for production, as every time you restart the server, the array resets.

-Stop the server by typing `CTRL+C` and install the following dependencies:
+Stop the server by pressing `CTRL+C` and install the following dependency:

 ```
-npm install --save body-parser@1.18.2
+npm install body-parser@1
 ```

 Copy the following code and paste it into `index.js`: